ac7552/email_middleman/README.md

     Both the mail_gun_api_service & send_grid_api_service use the .env variables for sending http request

-7. Switching between MailGun and SendGrid
+7. Switching between MailGun and SendGrid:
         This app uses the [Flipper Active Record Adapter](https://github.com/jnunemaker/flipper/tree/master/docs/active_record) for feature toggling.
 You'll need to create the
         default_mailer feature flag in the console as so: